Full-Text-Search-System/InterfaceModule/README.md

 PS: Atcually in this website, we have login function and you can register a new account and this function ensure that just staff can use the add function.

-PPS: When you install vagrant by using our VagrantFile, you need to put the file "workspace/demo" into the shared file like "InterfaceModule" of virtual machine and local machine.

 ###Init a Ubuntu 14.04 virtual machine with the required develop envrionment